Recipes featured in

-Grave in the Garage
+Grave at the Garage

-For the madelines:
+For the madeleines

-Preheat the oven to 350°F/180°C. Grease 6-8 dariole molds with butter and dust with flour.
+Preheat the oven to 180°C/350°F/Gas mark 4.
+Grease 6-8 dariole (pudding) moulds with butter and dust with flour.

 Cream together the butter and sugar in a mixing bowl until light and fluffy, using an electric or rotary beater or wooden spoon.
 Beat in the eggs.

 Sieve the flour with the baking powder and salt.
 Stir in 1 tablespoon of flour into the butter mixture until well mixed.
 Gradually fold in the remaining flour.
-Add enough water to give the mixture a soft dropping consistency.
+Add enough water to give the mixture a soft, dropping consistency.

-Turn the madelines carefully out of the molds, upside down, and leave to cool.
+Turn the madeleines carefully out of the moulds, upside down, and leave to cool.
 Trim the bases if they do not stand up well.
 When cool, brush with the sieved jelly, then roll in the coconut.
 Stand upright on a serving plate and decorate the top of each with a halved candied cherry.
-Makes 6 to 8.

-For the sponge cake:
+For the sponge cake

-For the glacé icing:
+For the glacé icing

-Preheat the oven to 375°F/190°C. Grease two 7-inch sandwich tins and dust with flour.
+Preheat the oven to 190°C/375°F/Gas mark 5.
+Grease two 18cm/7-inch sandwich tins and dust with flour.

 Cream together the sugar and butter in a mixing bowl until light and fluffy, using an electric beater or wooden spoon.
 Gradually beat in the eggs.

-Sift the flour, baking powder and salt.
+Sift the flour, baking powder, and salt.
 Stir 1 tablespoon of flour into the butter mixture until well mixed.
 Gradually fold in the remaining flour.
-Add enough water to give the mixture a soft dropping consistency.
+Add enough water to give the mixture a soft, dropping consistency.
 Pour into sandwich tins.